probe-rs/webpage/content/docs/tools/vscode.md

 }
 ```

-In addition to supporting RTT channels with <a href="https://crates.io/crates/rtt-target" target="_blank">rtt-target</a>, we also support using the <a href="https://defmt.ferrous-systems.com" target="_blank">defmt</a> (a highly efficient logging framework that targets resource-constrained devices, and supports complex formatting and RUST_LOG-like logging)<br>
+In addition to supporting RTT channels with [rtt-target](https://crates.io/crates/rtt-target), we also support using the [defmt](https://defmt.ferrous-systems.com) (a highly efficient logging framework that targets resource-constrained devices, and supports complex formatting and RUST_LOG-like logging.)

 When using `defmt`, we can configure the client side based on what is captured in your application, and the `launch.json` only requires a single additional entry.